mistakster/postcss-pipeline-webpack-plugin/README.md

 npm install --save postcss-pipeline-webpack-plugin
 ```

+## Compatibility

-It requires webpack v4 to work.
-Please, use previous major version if you use webpack v3.
+It requires webpack 4.x to work.
+For webpack 3.x use [postcss-pipeline-webpack-plugin@3] package.

 The plugin is compatible with both PostCSS 6.x and 7.x branches.